weaversa/cryptol-course/labs/Language/Basics.md

 [[[2, 4], [6, 9]], [[14, 18], [25, 32]]]
 ```

-  * So we don't have to write loops within loops to process these
+So we don't have to write loops within loops to process these
     sorts of multidimensional arrays.
-  * All the arithmetic, bitwise logical, and comparison operators work
+All of the arithmetic, bitwise logical, and comparison operators work
     element-wise over nested sequences!

 ### Loop indices